GlebBatykov/minerva/README.md

 }
 ```

 `Minerva` contains a ready-made middleware for `JWT` authorization - `JwtAuthMiddleware`.
-In the pipeline of intermediate request handlers, it should go earlier than `Endpoint Middleware'.
+In the pipeline of intermediate request handlers, it should go earlier than `Endpoint Middleware`.

 When creating an instance of `JwtAuthMiddleware`, you must set the required parameter `tokenVerify`.
 This is a handler where you prescribe the logic of checking the token for validity and must return `true` if the user is authorized, `false` if the user is not authorized.